 Path MUST be specified in the parameterList of ChangeInput.
-If Name is specified, the service will implicitly append the value of Name to the value of Path to derive the full path of the entry to create; if Name is not specified, the service simply uses the value of Path as the full path of the entry to create. (for values see 1.2.2.3):
+If Name is specified, the service will implicitly append the value of Name to the value of Path to derive the absolute path of the entry to create; if Name is not specified, the service simply uses the value of Path as the absolute path of the entry to create.

-QName Description Path If Name is specified, this is the full path of the parent virtual directory of which Name will be created as a child entry; otherwise this is the full path of the entry to be created.
+QName Description Path If Name is specified, this is the absolute path of the parent virtual directory of which Name will be created as a child entry; otherwise this is the absolute path of the entry to be created.
 Name String representation of the human interface name of the entry to create.
-Optional: If used denotes the name of the entry to be created as a child of Path ; otherwise if not used, Path MUST represent the full path of the entry to create, including the entry name. Туре String: Value denoting a type of entry, valid values are: Junction, LogicalReference, Alias, Referral, and VirtualDirectory
+Optional: If used denotes the name of the entry to be created as a child of Path ; otherwise if not used, Path MUST represent the absolute path of the entry to create, including the entry name. Туре String: Value denoting a type of entry, valid values are: Junction, LogicalReference, Alias, Referral, and VirtualDirectory